-ODV2D > Grading > Fixed Pat.
+ODV 2D > Grading > Fixed Pat.
 Damage

-Fixed Pattern Damage is a measurement of damage to the finder pattern where modulation scores for the fixed pattern portions of 2D matrix barcodes are degraded.
-This failure may be caused by physical damage to the code such as a mark or scuff or may be due to printing errors such as a bad print head.
-The ODV2D will fail any barcode with a fixed pattern damage at or below the value set in this menu, regardless of overall grade.
+where modulation s are degraded.
+This such as a mark or head.
+The ODV2D will fa age is a measurement of damage to the finder pattern scores for the fixed pattern portions of 2D matrix barcodes a failure may be caused by physical damage to the code scuff or may be due to printing errors such as a bad print il any barcode with a fixed pattern damage at or below s menu, regardless of overall grade.

 BARCODES DataMatrix, QR

 Minimum 0.0

 Maximum 4.0

 Factory Default 3.0

-IMPORTANT Factors into the Overall Grade (page 31).
+IMPORTANT Factors into the Overall Grade (page 34).